codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 ## Using multiple pipelines for deployments

 Having a single pipeline that deals with all deployment environments can work great with a small team.
-As an organization grows, and the more steps are added to the pipeline, it becomes very hard to use conditions to enable/disable specific steps in pipelines.
+As an organization grows, and more steps are added to the pipeline, it becomes very hard to use conditions to enable/disable specific steps in pipelines.

 With Codefresh, you can create as many pipelines as you want for a single project.
-It is therefore very easy to employ different simple pipelines for specific purposes instead of working with a complex monolithic pipeline.
+It is therefore very easy to employ different simple pipelines for specific purposes, instead of working with a complex monolithic pipeline.

 In our example we will create two pipelines: